Chapter 77 – Tragedy Strikes

 ‘Her condition is not good.
 Influenza has set in’

-Even though she had hurt herself badly she had not waned to cause trouble (meiwaku) to anyone by calling for ambulances, or seeking help.
+Even though she had hurt herself badly she had not wanted to cause trouble (meiwaku) to anyone by calling for ambulances, or seeking help.

-She had walked all the way to a local clinic.
+She had slept a night on the floor and had walked all the way to a local clinic the next day.

 Fortunately a first class hospital was nearby.